Cloudineer/coderdojofar1/README.md

 ![](https://github.com/Cloudineer/coderdojofar1/raw/master/ListOfLists.png)

+This code can be found and copied from [Scratch Project](https://scratch.mit.edu/projects/327826513/)

 ## Pass the tests

 We will be using some unittests in the future, but when drawing stuff on screen it is impossible (well very difficult) to test automatically.